William Cameron Menzies: Career

 Menzies's work on The Adventures of Tom Sawyer (1938) prompted David O. Selznick to hire him for Gone with the Wind (1939).
 Selznick's faith in Menzies was so great that he sent a memorandum to everyone at Selznick International Pictures who was involved in the production reminding them that "Menzies is the final word" on everything related to Technicolor, scenic design, set decoration, and the overall look of the production.
-His work on the film would also net Menzies an honorary academy award for production design.
+His work on the film would also net Menzies an Honorary Academy Award "for outstanding achievement in the use of color for the enhancement of dramatic mood."

 "Production designer" (which is sometimes used interchangeably with "art director") was coined specifically for Menzies, to refer to his being the final word on the overall look of the production; it was intended to describe his ability to translate Selznick's ideas to drawings and paintings from which he and his fellow directors worked.

 Menzies was the director of the burning of Atlanta sequence in Gone with the Wind.
 He also re-shot the Salvador Dalí dream sequence of Alfred Hitchcock's Spellbound (1945).

 In addition, Menzies directed dramas and fantasy films.
 He made two science-fiction films: Things to Come (1936), based on a novel by H.G.
 Wells, for producer Alexander Korda which predicted war and technical advancement; and Invaders from Mars (1953), which mirrored many fears about aliens and outside threats to humanity in the 1950s.